FRACerqueira/HtmlPdfPlus/README.md

     - Relaxation of Package Reference for .net8 to .net9
     - Renamed the 'Source' command to 'Scope'
     - Renamed the 'Request' command to 'ScopeRequest'
+    - Changed parameter in funcion SubmitHtmlToPdf to byte[] instead of string
+    - Changed parameter for command Run to byte[] instead of string
+    - Changed parameter for command ScopeRequest to byte[] instead of string
+    - Removed DecompressBytes() method to class HtmlPdfResult
+    - Added DecompressOutputData() method to class HtmlPdfResult for custom scenarios

 - **v0.3.0-beta**
     - Added FromUrl(Uri value) command to client-side mode